 Since the intranet team is responsible for uploading, creating, and managing the intranet, it can often be difficult to step back and make sure that the intranet is user-friendly.
 You should ask yourself, why are workers using the intranet?
 Are they using it to collaborate with colleagues, discover new information, or simply fill out paperwork?

 Here’s what your intranet needs if you want to make it easy to use and provide employees with the tools they need.

 - Integration functionality: instead of undergoing the tedious task of updating the intranet, having integration functionality means that you can get the latest tools and features without having to undergo an entire refresh.
 With integration functionality, you can automatically push news and updates right to the intranet without having to take an extra step.

 - Search functionality: one of the biggest hindrances of an intranet is an outdated search function.
 Making sure that your employees get the information they need without spending hours digging through page after page is critical to ensuring a user-friendly experience.

 Your intranet should be the first place your employees go to get the information that they need.
 Optimizing their experience means making sure that your intranet is built to enable and support your workforce.

-Your intranet should not only serve as a platform for internal communications but also help reach broader business objectives.
-Ask yourself, what role does the intranet play in solving strategic organizational goals and is it aligned to help reach them?
+Your intranet should serve as a platform for internal communications and help reach broader business objectives.
+Ask yourself, what role does the intranet play in solving strategic organizational goals, and is it aligned to help reach them?